smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 were running out of disk space or IP addresses that would prevent the running system from continuing to function.
 We had one big set of hardware for every environment and so any misbehaving environment would take resources from its neighbours.
-This was particularly troublesome with our Dev, QA and Cert environments which received updates sequentially and failing in one environment prevented progressing to the next one.
+This was particularly troublesome with our Dev, QA and Certification (Cert) environments which received updates sequentially and failing in one environment prevented progressing to the next one.
 Our clients who cared the most about QA and Cert would be impacted when Dev is running larger tests that take lots of resources.